KingaGrelewicz/currency-converter-react/README.md

 It's the simple currency converter
 First you need to choose the currency and then fill up the form with your amount of polish zloty and push the button.
 Then currency converter count the amount for you, and you will know how much money you should get in chosen currency.

-The exchange of a given currency is constant from the date 10.06.23.
-The app doesn't connect to any server with exchange rates.
-This is the next step to develop this app.
+The exchange rate of a given currency comes from https://app.currencyapi.com/.

 This project was bootstrapped with Create React App Demo [link](https://kingagrelewicz.github.io/currency-converter-react/)